 meet polo & stephanie

 Polo and I opened Meadowsweet together in 2014 and we see it as an extension of our home.
 We both enjoy good food, friendly service and a comfortable atmosphere to dine in and that is exactly what we want our guests to experience when visiting Meadowsweet.
-When we are not at Meadowsweet you will find us upstate at Meadowsweet Farm with our pup Ella where we grow some amazing vegetables to serve at Meadowsweet.
+When we are not at Meadowsweet you will find us upstate at Meadowsweet Farm with our pup Ella and daughter Sophia where we grow some amazing vegetables to serve at Meadowsweet.
 Please read more about us both below and we hope you enjoy your visit with us.

 After graduating from the French Culinary Institute with honors, Polo Dobkin embarked on a culinary journey through some of New York City’s most acclaimed kitchens such as Gramercy Tavern, the Screening Room and the Dining Room, where he worked under noted chefs Tom Colicchio and Mark Spangenthal.
 In 2006, Dobkin stepped into the role of executive chef at Dressler, where he became the third chef in Brooklyn to receive a Michelin star, an accolade he maintained for seven years.
 His finely tuned American cooking also garnered a two-star review from The New York Times.